 We thank the anonymous referee for her/his instructive comments and suggestions.
-This paper makes use of the following ALMA data: ADS/JAO.ALMA#2016.1.01071.S ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSC and ASIAA (Taiwan), and KASI (Republic of Korea), in co-operation with the Republic of Chile.
-The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
+This paper makes use of the following ALMA data:

+ADS/JAO.ALMA#2016.1.01071.S ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSC and ASIAA (Taiwan), and KASI (Republic of Korea), in co-operation with the Republic of Chile.
+The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.
 Data from ROSINA, an instrument part of Rosetta mission, were used in this work.
 Rosetta is a European Space Agency (ESA) mission with contributions from its member states and NASA.
-We acknowledge herewith the work of the entire ESA Rosetta team over the last 20 years.
-This research utilized Queen Mary's Mid-Plus computational facilities, supported by QMUL Research-IT, http://doi.org/10.5281/zenodo.438045.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 664931.
-MND acknowledges the financial support of the SNSF Ambizione grant 180079, the Center for Space and Habitability (CSH) Fellowship and the IAU Gruber Foundation Fellowship.
+We acknowledge herewith the work of the entire ESA Rosetta team over the last 20 yr.
+This research utilized Queen Mary's MidPlus computational facilities, supported by QMUL Research-IT, http://doi.org/10.5281/zenodo.438045.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 664931.
+MND acknowledges the financial support of the SNSF Ambizione grant 180079, the Center for Space and Habitability (CSH) Fellowship, and the IAU Gruber Foundation Fellowship.
 The work by AV is supported by the Latvian Council of Science via the project lzp-2018/1-0170.
-MR acknowledges the support of the State of Bern, the Swiss National Science Foundation (SNSF, 200021-165869 and 200020-182418), the Swiss
+MR acknowledges the support of the State of Bern, the Swiss National Science Foundation (SNSF; 200021-165869 and 200020-182418), the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number 16.0008-2, and the PRODEX Programme of the European Space Agency.